Recordings made for research teaching training and other healthcare related purposes

 - that patients may withhold consent, or withdraw consent during or immediately after the recording, and this will not affect the quality of care they receive or their relationship with those providing care.

 You should give this information to patients in a way they can understand.
 You must answer any questions patients ask as honestly and as fully as you can.
 You should provide any additional support patients need to understand this information, to communicate their wishes or to make a decision.
-Further advice is available in Consent: patients and doctors making decisions together.14
+Further advice is available in Decision making and consent.14

 In some cases, although no recording has been planned, a recording of an unexpected development during treatment or an investigation would make a valuable educational tool (an unplanned recording).
 Where the patient has capacity to consent, you should seek their agreement to make the recording.
 You should stop the recording if the patient asks you to do so.
 You must not make recordings for secondary purposes without consent or other legal authorisation.